Fort Sullivan, Fort Moultrie

 Charleston County, SC | Jun 28, 1776

-Due to limited supplies of powder, Moultrie's men slowly and steadily replied making each shot count.
-Despite being only a few hundred yards off the coastline, the clouds of gun-smoke from the British ships were so thick, the Americans temporarily lost sight of them.
-Only twelve of Moultrie's cannon could be brought to bear effectively on the British fleet's locations.
+Due to limited supplies of powder, Moultrie's men slowly and steadily replied, making each shot count.
+Despite being only a few hundred yards off the coastline, the clouds of gun smoke from the British ships were so thick the Americans temporarily lost sight of them.
+Only twelve of Moultrie's cannons could be brought to bear effectively on the British fleet's locations.
 In return, the British were not doing any real damage to the fort because the spongy palmetto logs absorbed the cannon balls.
 Many of the ships were either anchored too far from or in the wrong position for their cannon to have the desired effect on the fort.
 The HMS Thunder's mortars were doing so little damage that the British crewmen began overpacking her cannon with powder to give her shot more velocity.
-The result was the heavy mortars, held down by special wood planks, buckled the planks, and began destroying the deck of the ship.
+The result was the heavy mortars, held down by special wood planks, buckled the planks and began destroying the ship's deck.
 She would have to leave the fight entirely by mid-afternoon.
-For every fifty British fleet shots fired, Fort Sullivan fired but one, most of which proved deadly accurate on their targets.
-The firefight as intense, as even Lee later admitted he hadn't seen anything like it.
-During it, Moultrie was reported to be calm, giving reassuraning orders to his soldiers while he smoked his pipe.
-At one point, the fort’s flagstaff was cut by British shot.
-Sergeant William Jasper jumped up on the ramparts, over the walls, to retrieve the colors, ignoring the rain of the shot and shell.
-Jasper then climbed back up and tied the flag to an artillery sponge staff and erected it on the fort to be seen.
-Jasper's bravery rallied the men to fight on.
-Moultrie wrote, “The men that we had killed and wounded received their shots mostly through the embrasures.
-Sergeant James McDonald was mortally wounded and carried off the platform to the surgeon.
-His commanding officer wrote to his wife that “after a cannon ball had taken off his shoulder and scouped out his stomach,” McDonald said, “Fight on my brave boys; don’t let liberty expire with me today!”